 Lack Of Nutrition

-Here’s floating food sticks by Tetra that I buy for my turtles.
+Here’s a floating food stick by Tetra that I feed for my turtles.
 As I said earlier, this pellet is tailored for pets like turtles – fortified with calcium, protein, vitamin C, and essential amino acids.

 Protein Is A Must For Turtles